forsynthielle/forsynthielle/README.md

 multifandom, my favs blood debt

-i kinda draw wtv i want, both sfw and nsfw
+i kinda draw/say wtv i want, both sfw and nsfw

 i have a very crude humour tht may ivloves sexual/offensive remarks if i got too comfortable so iwec it is